Duke of Edinburgh's Award Scheme

 The Silver expedition section consists of a training weekend and two separate 3 day/2 night expeditions.
 Meanwhile, participants should be undertaking 6 months volunteering and 6 months skill or physical.
 The remaining section is for 3 months.
 If Participants have not completed Bronze then one of their 6 month sections must be extended to last 12 months.

 The Gold expedition section consists of a training weekend and two separate 4 day/3 night expeditions.
 The second one is assessed.
 Both expeditions have to be in “wild country” – i.e. one of our national parks.
-You also need to complete a 5 day residential activity for Gold that involves staying away from home doing a shared activity with people you don’t know.
+You also need to complete a 5-day residential activity for Gold that involves staying away from home doing a shared activity with people you don’t know.
 Meanwhile, participants should be undertaking 12 months volunteering and 12 months skill or physical.
 The remaining section is for 6 months.
-If Participants have not completed Silver then one of their 12 month sections must last 18 months.
+If participants have not completed Silver then one of their 12 month sections must last 18 months.

 Useful Documents and Letters

 To help with your application please think about what you would like to do for each section.
-There are lots of useful documents and help on the D of E website.
+There are lots of useful documents and help on the DofE website.
 Here are some useful links:

 Program planners to assist your planning of each section are available here:

-These should not be handed in with your application but are to help you and for your own reference.
-The documents linked above are all on display on the D of E noticeboards in school as well.
+These don't need to be handed in with your application but are to help you and for your own reference.
+The documents linked above are all on display on the DofE noticeboards in school as well.
 Once you have decided what you want to do you can submit all your activity plans in a single document to the eDofE website (this is the DofE online system that enables you to record your intended aims, track your progress and upload evidence of your achievements).

-For further information visit the D of E website
+For further information visit the DofE website.